Annesley Malewana: Controversy

 In 2009, Wijewardena's wife and daughter filed a case against Malewana by citing that Clarence's songs were sung without permission.
 They said some of the songs such as Kalu Mama, Goyam Kapanawa, Rosa Male and Sudu Menike were first claimed to be theirs.
 Then they made a list of about 27 songs and told Malewana that he had no right to sing them.
 But those songs have been sold to Wickramasooriya and company.
 In the same contracts that were sold Malewana have signed for "Moonstone" and "Super Golden Chimes".
 The summons, in this case, was handed over on December 23, 2010.
 An enjoining order had been imposed so that not a single song could be sung.
 However, his innocence has been proved justified in court.

 Legacy

 The songs performed by Malewana and Clarence over their three decades have recently been credited, by the group Pahan Silu, as having served to influence them in crafting their unique musical style.

 His voice has been heard by Londoners over BBC Radio London 206 on the London Sounds Eastern radio program and on community radio in the United States and in Australia.

+In popular culture

+Malewana is portrayed by Saranga Disasekara in Theja Iddamalgoda's 2025 film Rhythm of the Guitar: Clarence.